-American National Government is an introduction to the national government, including its structure, powers, and relationship to the American people.
+1.1 American National Government is an introduction to the national government, including its structure, powers, and relationship to the American people.
 Topics include the legislative, executive, and judicial branches, civil rights and civil liberties, political parties and interest groups.
 Current events are emphasized throughout the course.
-Prerequisite: None
+Prerequisite: None Credit: 3 semester hours Lecture: 3 Lab: 0

-PSC 161 -State and Local Government IAI: S5 902
+PSC 161 -State and Local Government

-State and Local Government is an introduction to state and local government in the U.S., with emphasis on Illinois state government and the local governments in the Rock Valley College area.
+IAI: S5 902 State and Local Government is an introduction to state and local government in the U.S., with emphasis on Illinois state government and the local governments in the Rock Valley College area.
 Topics include the legislative, executive, and judicial branches of state government, the urban crisis, and the many and varied local governments in this area.
 Current events are emphasized throughout the course.